 By Claire Bacon, ACN, CNC

 The following foods are considered to be “superfoods” for children over one year old.
-Unfortunately, these foods are often lacking in our Standard American Diet.
-Parents should try to consume these foods on a regular basis and encourage children to try them to support proper physiology:
+Unfortunately, these foods are lacking in our Standard American Diet.
+Parents should try to consume these foods on a regular basis and encourage children to try them, too.
+It’s the best way to support proper physiology!

 Raw milk and raw cheese

-are often better assimilated than pasteurized dairy, because the beneficial enzymes naturally present in the milk are still intact.
-It is illegal in Georgia for a store to sell raw dairy milk, but you can likely find raw cheese in the natural or gourmet section at your grocery store.
+Raw milk and raw cheese are often better assimilated than pasteurized dairy.
+This is because the beneficial enzymes naturally present in the milk are still intact.
+It is illegal in Georgia for a store to sell raw dairy milk, but you might be able to find raw cheese in the gourmet section at your grocery store.
 You can find raw dairy milk labeled as “pet milk” from your local farmer or by joining your local CSA (Community Supported Agriculture).

 Pastured or free range whole eggs

-have a much better Omega 3:Omega 6 ratio than their factory-produced counterparts.
+Pastured eggs have a much better Omega 3:Omega 6 ratio than their factory-produced counterparts.
+Even cage-free eggs are not much better than the caged versions.
 Our standard diet tends to have too much Omega 6 fatty acids in it; therefore, we need to be mindful of every opportunity to increase our Omega 3 intake.
 Otherwise, chronic inflammation can result from a fatty acid imbalance.
 Eggs provide a rich source of choline, cholesterol and arachidonic acid for a child’s developing brain.

 You will have transformed the liver into a familiar food with a pleasing texture and no offensive odor!
 And your family will get to enjoy a rich natural source of vitamins A, D, E and K, B vitamins (especially B12 and folate), zinc, iron and copper that this special meat provides.